paulobtn/cli-bookmarker/README.md

 # cli-bookmarker
-A very simple cli bookmarker made with shell script that allows fuzzy searching and assignment of different URLs patterns for different launchers.
+A very simple cli bookmarker made with shell script that allows fuzzy searching and assignment of different URLs patterns for different launchers. <br>

-## Use Cases

 Some things you can do with cli-bookmarker:
 * Share bookmarks across different protocols: http, gopher, gemini... each one opening with its respective browser
 * fuzzy search through your saved youtube videos and launch them with your music or video player
 * Use tags to organize your bookmarks